Physiologia Plantarum has different article types you can choose from.

 Original Research articles should present hypothesis-driven research in one of the subject areas covered by the journal.
 The experiments described should address questions pertinent to the research topic and the outcomes should advance our understanding of the processes being studied, not merely repeat known results in a different species.

 Practical Information: Even though we do not have a page limit, we highly recommend that manuscripts are written concisely.
-A maximum of 6000 words (40000 characters with space) with 3 to 7 data displays should be aimed for.
+A maximum of 6000 words (excluding references and abstract) with 3 to 7 data displays should be aimed for.
 For more information about the format, please check “manuscript preparation”.

 Download the MANUSCRIPT TEMPLATE here.